 Website fonts are often the most overlooked part of web design.
 Choosing the right font for your website can be a revolution for the user experience.
 It can make your website look beautiful, make the text legible, easy on the eyes and can also allow you to draw attention to important parts of your content.
 The great thing about WordPress is you can easily customize the fonts on your website.

 Often the number of fonts available with a theme or the default WordPress installation is limited.
 Thankfully in WordPress you can use a number of font libraries to get custom fonts.
 One great source of custom fonts is Google Fonts.
-In WordPress you can easily add google fonts via the Easy Google Fonts plugin.
+In WordPress you can easily add google fonts using a free WordPress plugin.

 Why You Need to Add Custom Fonts?